captn3m0/terraform-data-looker-ips/README.md

 To pick the correct output variable, check the below and search for the corresponding term the variable description.

 1. If your instance is hosted on AWS that was created before 07/07/2020 - Search for "AWS"
-2. If your instance is hosted on EKS and was created after 07/0/72020 - Search for "EKS"
+2. If your instance is hosted on EKS and was created after 07/0/72020 - Search for "EKS".
+If your instance is in EKS/`eu-west-1` or EKS/`us-east-1`, you will need to contact Looker support to get your IP range.
 3. If your instance is hosted on GCP - Search for GCP
 4. If your instance is hosted on Microsoft Azure - Search for Azure.